joseph-x-li/old-website-2/content/en/cats/pluto/pluto.md

 **Sex:** Male

 > "I was originally gonna adopt a different cat but at the last
-> second pluto came and rubbed his head against me so I changed
+> second Pluto came and rubbed his head against me so I changed
 > my mind and got Pluto instead." - Lawrence Chen

-Pluto was the only cat willing to participate in the thanksgiving cat paw drawing event.
+Pluto was the only cat willing to participate in the Thanksgiving cat paw turkey drawing event.

 <style>
   .i_row {